mitel-networks/workflow-docs/docs/walkthroughs/micc-sunshine-social.md

 The setup is now complete, incoming messages recieved from Sunshine Conversations will be routed into the connected MiCC.

 ## Use a specific MiCC queue
 If these interactions should be routed to a specific MiCC queue rather than the main inbound flow then you can configure the MiCC queue identity on the flow.
-Click on hte trigger and set the default value of the QueueId variable to the MiCC queue ID.
+Click on the trigger and set the default value of the QueueId variable to the MiCC queue ID.

 ![](../../../assets/walkthroughs/select-micc-queue.gif)